ignite/cli/docs/guide/loan.md

 }
 ```

-After the coins have been successfully exchanged, the state of the loan will be set to `repayed`.
+After the coins have been successfully exchanged, the state of the loan is set to `repayed`.

-Releasing tokens with the `bankKeepers` `SendCoinsFromModuleToAccount` function, you will need to add this to the `x/loan/types/expected_keepers.go`
+To release tokens with the `SendCoinsFromModuleToAccount` function of `bankKeepers`, you need to add the `SendCoinsFromModuleToAccount` function to the `x/loan/types/expected_keepers.go`:

 ```go
 package types